Oh, so you’ve just finished your basic Spanish course?

-After all the hours you’ve put in, flipping through your disfigured flashcards, leaving the folks at the Mexican restaurant blinking clueless because you’ve singlehandedly, but unintentionally, mangled their language… you’ve done it!
+After all the hours you’ve put in, flipping through your beat-up flashcards, leaving the folks at the Mexican restaurant blinking clueless because you’ve unintentionally mangled their language… you’ve done it!

-Give yourself a pat on the back, grab a cerveza, and know that you can write “Spanish” as an addition to your resume.
+Give yourself a pat on the back, grab a cerveza (beer), and know that you can write “Spanish” as a skill on your resumé.

 Cue the exuberant mariachi band and let’s see you strut that Step-Aside-I-Know-Spanish walk that you’ve practiced in your room.

 Believe it or not, the fun is really just beginning.

 And when I say “fun,” I’m not being sarcastic.
 I really mean fun!

 There are a couple of intermediate Spanish courses online that not only bolster and fortify your basic Spanish skills, but also take it to a level where good ol’ you can have really meaningful conversations with native speakers.

 I mean beyond just asking where the bathroom is, telling the time or expressing that you’re happy today.

 You can take it to a level where you can talk about real opinions, not just about canned ones given as examples in the basic course.
 (Aren’t you tired of always talking about the weather?)

 Want to talk about recent events and abstract concepts, where native speakers aren’t forcing themselves to slow down or enunciate clearly?